 The Castle in Krokowa is the pearl of architecture with the rich history and unique atmosphere.
-In its interiors you will find a stylish hotel whose guests praise the beautiful decorations, peaceful sourrandings and professional and nice service.
-Apart from the hotel we also recommend the restaurant with its delicious cuisine, cosy café and the pub in the basement of the Castle.
+In its interiors you will find a stylish rooms whose guests praise the beautiful decorations, peaceful sourrandings and professional and nice service.
+Apart from the Castle we also recommend the restaurant with its delicious cuisine, cosy café and the pub in the basement of the Castle.

 Once you experience the hospitality of the Castle ghosts you will come back.